 What is acoustic neuroma?

-Acoustic neuroma is a benign (not cancerous) tumour of the vestibular nerve.
+Acoustic neuroma is a benign (not cancerous) tumour of the vestibulocochlear nerve (also called the 8th cranial nerve).
 It usually grows slowly.
-The vestibular nerve carries balance and hearing information between the inner ear and the brain.
+The vestibulucochlear nerve carries balance and hearing information between the inner ear and the brain.
 This means that as the tumour gets bigger, it can cause hearing loss and tinnitus on the affected side, dizziness, and balance problems.

 Acoustic neuroma is also called vestibular schwannoma or neurilemmoma.